Chicago Behavioral Health, LLC

 As in any detective novel, one can always round up the usual suspects: stress, anxiety, loneliness, depression.
 Many people overeat when they’re happily celebrating too, as Meagan was doing that evening.
 But to find the real culprit, a good detective tries to understand the motive.
 Meagan was clear about hers: “I just wanted to be bad.”

 In order to overcome unwanted behavior, it’s necessary to understand why such feelings occur.
 Is there such a motive to be bad?
 If so, how can we explain it?
 I strongly believe that it’s not enough to simply identify and somehow change the feelings that trigger emotional eating.
 A coherent understanding of the motivation that drives emotional eating is essential in order to address the problem and that’s the piece of the puzzle missing from most other books on this topic.
-I wrote Too Much On Your Plate to fill that gap.
+I wrote 8 Keys to Ending Emotional Eating to fill that gap.

 I could hear the virtual crickets chirping.
 I got fewer than fifty hits, mostly about training puppies.
 There may be other ways to interpret these search results, but the explanation that seems most plausible to me is that unwanted behavior is a common problem that’s poorly understood.

 The human struggle with impulse control has been told in stories throughout recorded history.
 The Bible begins with the story of Adam and Eve eating the forbidden fruit.
-Greek mythology tells the story of Pandora opening the box that turned out to contain all the evils in the world.
+Greek mythology tells the story of Pandora ignoring warnings not to open the box that turned out to contain all the evils in the world.
 It appears to be part of the human condition that we want what we’re warned to avoid, then later regret our choice.

 In The Odyssey, Homer describes how Odysseus dealt with this problem by using a technique that’s now referred to as “precommitment.”
 The sorceress Circe warned Odysseus to avoid the island of the Sirens, women whose voices were so alluring that passing sailors who heard their song would steer toward them and perish on the rocky shores.
 So Odysseus put softened beeswax in his men’s ears and made them tie him to the mast of his ship because he did not trust his own ability to resist.
 When he heard their song he signaled his crew to untie him, but they ignored his pleas, which saved them all from disaster.